 Revolutionary printing procedures for clothes have shifted The surface of the cloth industry.
 From custom designed t shirts to brightly printed garments that seem similar to a garment and much more like a piece of art, the consequences of these great printing processes are so lots of.
-It’s very interesting to have a deeper look within these t shirt printing procedures so that we are able to better understand which process is most appropriate that type of garment.
+It’s very interesting to have a deeper look within these design your own t-shirt procedures so that we are able to better understand which process is most appropriate that type of garment.
 This will ensure that we receive the absolute most out of this wonderful tech.

 The primary printing processes for printing on t shirts and other garments can be categorized as follows: